mariumrs/MachineLearning/README.md

 ### Unit 3
 Learned Objectives :
-- Understand the applicability and challenges associated with different datasets for the use of machine learning algorithms.
 - Understanding how how the change in data points impacts correlation and regression.

 #### Pearson's correlation